Larynx or vocal cords must be closed to lift heavy objects,

 - Elbows drift slightly outward and forward

-- Spine may hyperextend to further remove shoulder from complete
+- Spine may hyperextend in effort to reduce

 - Compensates for long